-Liverpool’s Sadio Mane is a world class footballer – but more importantly he’s widely regarded as one of the game’s genuine good guys.
+Sure, Liverpool’s Sadio Mane is a world-class footballer.
+And sure, we love him for it, but more importantly we love him because he’s one of the game’s genuine good guys.

 Mane’s personality has helped him to become a favourite with Liverpool supporters, while even rival fans may find it difficult to dislike him.

 We’ve taken a look back at seven times Mane has disproved the stereotype of a modern footballer.

 Despite his fame and wealth, Mane clearly hasn’t forgotten his roots.

 The 27-year-old is well aware of the poverty-stricken conditions in his home village of Bambaly and payed for a hospital to be built there.

 Mane then donated £250,000 to fund a new secondary school and was spotted visiting the construction site to check on its progress.

 He also gifted 300 Liverpool shirts to locals in his hometown so they could wear them during the 2018 Champions League final.

 And amid the outbreak of coronavirus, Mane donated £41,000 to health authorities in Senegal.